 6.3.1.
 Dog Run Fencing.
-Additional Information Necessary.
-The dog run proposed at the northern most corner of the townhouse development appears to have a surrounding fence, however no details have been provided.
-The proposed dog run is located in the front yard of the townhouse parcel. §16-5.3.b states that fencing located in the front yard shall not exceed four feet in height.
+The application is in compliance.
 The dog run has been relocated and is now located in the southeast portion of the property to the east of Apartment #3 and to the south of Townhouse Building #13.
 A detail of the fence surrounding the dog run has been provided.
 The fence is four (4) feet and six (6) inches, however, the ordinance allows for six (6) inches of clearance from grade, so for the purposes of meeting the ordinance requirement the fence is four (4) feet in height which complies.